lando/lando/docs/config/node.md

+---
+description: Add a highly configurable node service to Lando for local development with all the power of Docker and Docker Compose; includes npm and yarn for dependencies funsies.
+---

 # Node

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine and uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Beyond running web applications, it is also commonly used for front-end tooling.